haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/upgrader/upgrade.md

 	service varnish restart

-Then access your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} and verify everything is working properly.
+Then access your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} and verify everything is working properly.

 ## Errors after upgrade
 After you finish your upgrade, errors might display.